 Limited Upper Body Workout

-We already touched on the limitations of muscle building with an elliptical but we should also touch on the aspect, often quoted, that you get a upper body workout from an elliptical.
+We already touched on the limitations of muscle building with this equipment but we should also touch on the aspect, often quoted, that you get a upper body workout from an elliptical.

 To a degree you do get an upper body workout from an elliptical but only to the degree it contributes to the cardio workout and limited tone.
 Again, the issue is that there is no significant resistance.
 There is enough to contribute to toning but you are not going to get an increase in shoulder or chest sizes.
 If you are looking to develop these areas of the body use weights or a pull up bar.
 An elliptical will help with weight loss resulting in the muscle you already have becoming more defined but any increase in muscle size will be small.